INTERNATIONAL AGENCY FOR THE PREVENTION OF BLINDNESS-IAPB ITALY

-The reason why the International Agency for the Prevention of Blindness-IAPB Italy was founded is due to the fact that that, on the one hand, visual impairment is a widespread problem throughout the world and, on the other hand, the culture of prevention is often still lacking.
+The reason that the International Agency for the Prevention of Blindness-IAPB Italy was founded is due to the fact that that, on the one hand, visual impairment is a widespread problem throughout the world and, on the other hand, the culture of prevention is often still lacking.

 IAPB IN THE WORLD